Please click to view some of the Society's Majolica Photos.

 Please click to link to the Majolica International Society in New York, NY.

 The name majolica is thought to have come from the medieval Italian word for Majorca, an island in the Mediterranean Sea.
-An alternative explanation is that the name may have come from the Spanish term obra de Mallequa meaning luster ware that was made by Moorish craftsmen from Malaga.
-The term majolica refers to a certain type of ceramic that is created when unglazed pottery is first fired at 1,100 degrees Fahrenheit and then a series of glazes was used to create an intense translucent color.
+An alternative explanation is that the name may have come from the Spanish term obra de Mallequa meaning luster ware that was made by Moorish craftsmen from Malaga in Spain.
+The term majolica refers to a certain type of ceramic that is created when unglazed soft-clay pottery is first fired at 1,100 degrees Fahrenheit and then a series of glazes were used to create an intense translucent color.
 Majolica pottery techniques were first developed in the 3rd Century and majolica was very popular during the Victorian era.

 Majolica has a tin glazing that creates a brilliant white, opaque surface for subsequent painting.
 The colors were then added as metallic oxide glazes and the pieces were then kilned again at a lower temperature.
-In the 1800s, some of the majolica that was made in the United States and England used a lead glaze.
+In the 1800s, some of the Majolica that was made in the United States and England used a lead glaze.
+Many of the GS & H Majolica pieces were covered with a bright-colored or opaque white glaze.

 Pottery that emerges from a kiln has a dull, bland surface that is porous.
 A subsequent glaze firing